|

 Drugs, Egos, Band Politics and Crazy Outrageous Times is what killed the

 original Cactus.
 A fantastic band, both then and now.
+One official album was released

 with Jeff Beck, Tim Bogert and Carmine Appice called BBA 1973 – with